 Intravenous Treatment for Sepsis in Children

-At Hassenfeld Children's Hospital of New York at NYU Langone, treatment of sepsis in babies and children usually begins in the neonatal intensive care unit or pediatric intensive care unit.
+At Hassenfeld Children's Hospital at NYU Langone, treatment of sepsis in babies and children usually begins in the neonatal intensive care unit or pediatric intensive care unit.
 Many treatments are delivered through an intravenous (IV) catheter, a thin, plastic tube that is inserted through a vein in the arm or leg.

 IV therapy is the fastest way to deliver treatment, especially in children who are too sick to swallow medications.
 In addition, some treatments are only effective when given through a vein with IV infusion.
 Treatment combats the underlying infection and helps to increase blood pressure.
 A rapid decrease in blood pressure is a symptom of sepsis and can lead to septic shock if organs are deprived of oxygen and nutrients.